 You know how you function best.
 Are you going to work in the evenings?
 Early mornings?
 Weekends?
 Set aside your best opportunities to be productive.

 Remember, successful part-time real estate agents are ones that make themselves available when their clients need them.
-Nights and weekends are important for showing property, visiting open houses and getting deals done, so make sure to block out some of this prime time for real estate work.
+Nights and weekends are important for showing property, visiting open houses, and getting deals done, so make sure to block out some of this prime time for real estate work.

 Though we’d love to tell you that you can be successful with just a couple hours a week, when you’re starting out, this normally isn’t the case.
-We suggest devoting no less than 15 hours a week to real estate when you’re brand new.
+We suggest devoting no less than 15 hours a week to real estate when you’re brand-new.

 How do you spend those 15 hours?
 Don’t worry, we’ll get to that.

-7. Set Aside Some Intentional Non-Work Time
+7. Set Aside Some Intentional Non-work Time

 This may seem silly, but it will help your real estate game in the long run: Choose some time each week when you aren’t allowed to work.

-OK, You’ve Got The “Part-Time” Part Down, Now What About “Successful”?
+OK, You’ve Got the “Part-time” Part Down, Now What About “Successful”?

 Time to get down to brass tacks here.
 You’re licensed, you have your schedule all planned out.
 How do you make yourself not just a part-time real estate agent, but a successful part-time real estate agent?

 To help make sure the answer to these questions is a resounding YES, we’ve come up with some questions of our own that you need to answer, as well as a handy-dandy calculator you can use to see what sort of results you can expect.
+Follow steps #8 to #15 to learn your reading potential.

 8. What Are the Costs at the State Level for Maintaining Your Real Estate License?